CLICK FOR CURRENT TRAVEL ALERTS

 Winter Time Fun Abounds at the Badger Pass Ski Area

-Looking to enjoy the snow without the throngs of people?
-Then skip the crowds & spend more time enjoying the great wintry outdoors.
+Looking to enjoy the snow without the crowds of people?
+Then, skip the crowds & spend more time enjoying the great wintry outdoors.
 It's time to head over to the Badger Pass Ski Area.
-From downhill skiing to snow tubing, Nordic and every other snow-filled activity you could imagine, it’s your one-stop shop for winter-time family fun.
+From downhill skiing to snow tubing, Nordic, and every other snow-filled activity, it’s your one-stop shop for winter-time family fun.

 Oldest Ski Area In California

 Many people are unaware of Yosemite's long & exciting past when it comes to winter sports.
-Since the The Ahwahnee Hotel's opening in 1927, a Swiss-man by the name of Jules Fritsch & his staff led six-day snow excursions from the Hotel to the Tenaya Lodge to bolster the ski school.
-With the interest in the Olympics growing and Los Angeles being selected for the summer games of 1932, they bid for the winter Olympics to come to Yosemite.
+Since The Ahwahnee Hotel's opening in 1927, a Swiss man by the name of Jules Fritsch & his staff led six-day snow excursions from the Hotel to bolster the ski school.
+With the interest in the Olympics growing and Los Angeles being selected for the Summer Games of 1932, they bid for the Winter Olympics to come to Yosemite.
 While the Olympics didn't come, Yosemite claimed another kind of medal for the history books.
 Sugar Bowl may tout they have the 1st chairlift in California, but that’s untrue.
-In fact, this award goes to Yosemite!
+This award goes to Yosemite!
 The 1st lift was installed at Badger Pass.

 Perfect Place For Beginners To Learn

-Badger pass is completely surrounded by natural beauty few other resorts can rival.
-That's what you get when visiting one of only three ski areas in the country INSIDE a national park.
-It’s the perfect place for beginners to learn with ten trails providing a good mix of levels – 35% beginner, 50% intermediate and 15% advanced levels.
-And with 5 lifts, even on the busiest of days you’ve pretty much got the slopes to yourself.
+Badger pass is surrounded by natural beauty few other resorts can rival.
+You get that when visiting one of only three ski areas in the country INSIDE a national park.
+It’s the perfect place for beginners to learn, with ten trails providing a good mix of levels – 35% beginner, 50% intermediate, and 15% advanced levels.
+And with five lifts, even on the busiest days, you’ve got the slopes to yourself.

 Not Just Downhill Skiing

-In addition to history and downhill, they also offer up nearly 90 miles of marked trails that leave the Badger Pass Ski Area.
-Looking for that next big adventure?
-The 21-mile loop from the resort out to Glacier Point might be a perfect choice.
-You can even book a spot at the Glacier Point Ski Hut (closed for the 2022-2023 season), cutting the trip into two parts including an overnight stay.
+In addition to history and downhill, they offer up nearly 90 miles of marked trails that leave the Badger Pass Ski Area—looking for that next big adventure?
+The 21-mile loop from the resort to Glacier Point might be a perfect choice.
+You can even book a spot at the Glacier Point Ski Hut (closed for the 2023-2024 season), cutting the trip into two parts, including an overnight stay.
 If you're traveling light or don’t own a pair of cross-country skis or snowshoes, the Nordic Center always has a great selection of gear available to rent.
 (8:30 am – 4 pm).
-And for those that just want to play in the snow… a totally “tubular” tubing hill is also available.
+And for those who want to play in the snow… a totally “tubular” tubing hill is also available.

 ______________________________________________________________________________________